NutBodyslam053/NutBodyslam053/README.md

 <h3 align="left">About</h3>

-I am currently studying for my Master's in Big Data Engineering.
-My skill sets include SQL, Google Sheets, Python, Microsoft Excel, Git, Bash, Docker, PySpark, Airflow, and Google Cloud.
-I have previous experience in data cleansing, and data manipulation with Python at a tech start-up company focused on OCR technology, where I worked closely with data scientists to drive data-driven decision making.
-I am currently seeking a data engineer role where I can utilize my skills and experience to make a positive impact.
+Master's student in Big Data Engineering with a track record in data exploration, cleansing, transformation, and visualization.
+Skilled in Python automation and experienced in collaborating with data scientists and supporting data-driven decision making.
+Seeking a role to leverage skills and drive positive impact through data analysis.

 - 🧠 I’m currently learning **Data Science, Data Engineering, and Japanese.**